boymelvs/todo-list/README.md

 ## Overview

 This is about creating todo list in vanilla javascript.
+As a Bayan Academy Final Project.

 ### The Project